 Sent: 06 February 2012 10:52

 Subject: Bottleneck Blues Club

-That's Lee Sankey and Friends on Tuesday 25th September.
-Tickets ?10, doors 7.30pm, band on stage 8.45pm, good food reasonably priced available to eat at your table.
-Further information, future gigs and location map available at www.bottleneckblues.com.
+So, that's Tim Aves and Wolfpack on Tuesday 28th February.
+Tickets £10, doors 7.30pm, band on stage 8.45pm.
+Good food, reasonably priced available at the venue.
+Further information, location map and future gig list at www.bottleneckblues.com.